ESGF/esgf-download/docs/docs/installation.md

 pip install https://github.com/svenrdz/esg-pull.git
 ```

-!!! warning "Initialize the database and working directories"
+!!! tip "Initialize the database and working directories"

     The `self install` command sets up the directories and files required for `esgpull` to work correctly.